Enlightenment values are a set of values that have their origin in the ideas developed by European thinkers from the Age of Enlightenment.

-The Enlightenment values can be listed as empiricism, skepticism, liberalism, and individualism.
+Enlightenment values can be listed as empiricism, skepticism, liberalism, and individualism.

-Are we biased in stating so?
-I think we are not.
-The history through tens or hundreds of social models have competed in the market in freest manner possible in the canvas of modern history: communism, social democracy, free-capitalism, feudalism, monarchy, and various forms of rabid nationalism.
-These nations flourished to a certain and then collapsed one by one, except few striking examples.
-The middle 3 segments of the 20th century world witnessed to such a phenomenon.
-And by 50 years downtime, we can confidently say that there are certain forms of ‘social models’ that are better than others.
+Are we biassed in making such a statement?
+I think not.
+Tens of hundreds of social models have competed in the market in the freest manner possible in the canvas of modern history: communism, social democracy, free-capitalism, feudalism, monarchy, and various forms of rabid nationalism.
+These nations flourished to a certain extent and then collapsed one by one, except for a few striking examples.
+The three segments in the middle of the 20th century witnessed such a phenomenon.
+And after 50 years of downtime, we can confidently say that there are certain forms of social models that are better than others.

 In many ways, the 20th century was a period when various social models had a historical free-run that led to the ultimate “selection” of certain social models over others.
 Enlightenment values have been validated time and time again in this historical experiment.The “effect-size” played out by these historical “experiments” is large enough to determine that these are the “social models” that are sustainable for human society.